amboym/StockPortfolioAnalysis/README.md

 ## Introduction
 DISCLAIMER: I am not an expert on financial topics, this is just a side-project for me to apply topics i have learned in class.

 My idea for this project stems from a mock stock portfolio that i had created in 2017 and recently re-discovered.
 The Yahoo finance portfolio i have consists of 6 stock Bank of America (BAC), Alphabet/Google (GOOG), Apple (AAPL), Nvidia (NVIDIA), AMD (AMD) and Tesla (AMD).

-What this project aims to do is to apply Harry Markowitz's Modern Portfolio Theory to find optimal allocations of stock for an undiversified portfolio and to  compare it to a more diversified one.
-The pie charts below breaks down the the holdings from my yahoo finance portfolio, as we can see the majority of my holdings are in the semi-conductor sector, we attempt to find an optimal way of shifting stocks around so that we are less exposed to stock-price fluctuations in the semi-conductor industry.
+The pie charts below breaks down the the holdings from my yahoo finance portfolio.
+As we can see the majority of my holdings are in the semi-conductor sector, since we the portfolio is not well diversified and the portfolio relies heavily on Nvidia stock we are more exposed to price fluctuations.
+In this project we hope to try and mitigate risk by finding an optimal portfolio allocation by applying Harry Markowitz Modern Portfolio Theory , and to see how we can improve our portfolio by diversifying our holdings.

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/ee4ebf4d-43c1-47b8-a565-11696c1eac28)